7 Tips and Tricks to Bust Through Diet Plateaus

 You have a few options when it comes to getting back to previous maintenance calories after dieting down.

 First, reverse dieting is a method where you slowly increase calories and decrease cardio giving your metabolism a chance to build back up.
 Why do you need to do this?
 Because your body is very efficient at keeping you alive and adapts to the calorie deficit you were in.
-I feel it gives bodybuilding competitors guidelines and structure after a contest so that they don’t go ape shit and eat everything in sight just because they can.
-Which happens all the time and they are left 20 pound heavier than when they started.
+I feel it gives bodybuilding competitors guidelines and structure after a contest so that they don’t go ape shit and eat everything in sight just because they can, which happens all the time.
+Then they are left 20 pounds heavier than when they started.
 Turning around to diet this back off won’t work right away.
 Your hormones (ie: your metabolism) need time to normalize.

 8) Get sleep

 And last but certainly not least, one of the most important factors for your health, recovery and fat loss is to get in not only enough sleep but good quality sleep.
-There are a lot of factors that go into getting good quality sleep where stress and artificial light are two major ones!
+There are a lot of factors that go into getting good quality sleep and some major hindrances include stress and artificial light!
 Why?
 Because cortisol.
 Your stress hormone.
-When you are stress, cortisol is high.
+When you are stressed, cortisol is high.
 When you are exposed to artificial light after the sun sets, your body won’t kick on melatonin to ready you for sleep, in turn, cortisol stays high all night and meltonin doesn’t come up at all!
 BAD NEWS!

 Read more in this article 4 Ways to Avoid Blue Light and Boost Metabolism (research proves it) to find out simple ways you can get the best quality sleep and boost fat loss!

 I love to track my sleep quality.
 It keeps me motivated to make sure I do what I can to optimize sleep!
 I have the Oura ring for accurate sleep tracking and heart rate variability among tons of other fitness data.
 Enter “HeatherGF2” for a 10% discount.
-I snapchat it all the time as well: heathergf2
+I IG story my Oura Ring adventures all the time.